Schedule Meeting

 This query could return more than 10 rows.
 After sorting the rows, it will return the first ten rows, plus the rows having the same author as the 10th row.

-WITH TIES doesn’t have any performance drawback (unless the number of additional returned rows is big enough to make a difference, which would be weird).
+WITH TIES doesn’t have any performance drawback (unless the number of additional returned rows is big enough to cause problems, in which case you simply shouldn’t use WITH TIES).

 WITH TIES use cases